100 Celebrities who grew up in small cities

 Theo Wargo // Getty Images

-George Clinton is essentially the most celebrated funk musician of all time.
+George Clinton is probably the most celebrated funk musician of all time.
 Known because the Prime Minister of Funk, Clinton is greatest generally known as the frontman for Parliament-Funkadelic (P-Funk)—however his rise to stardom began humbly.
-Clinton was born in an outhouse in Kannapolis, North Carolina, though his household ultimately moved to Washington, D.C., and later to Plainfield, New Jersey.
+Clinton was born in an outhouse in Kannapolis, North Carolina, though his household finally moved to Washington, D.C., and later to Plainfield, New Jersey.

 Daniele Venturelli // Getty Images